 The Hofsas House in Carmel, CA

 Fortunately, the phantom dinner was redeemed by our arrival into the quaint and historic town of Carmel-by-the-Sea.
-Equivalent to a picturesque storybook, Carmel boasts boutique hotels and bed & breakfasts, artistic history, colorful and creative shops and natural beauty.
+Equivalent to a picturesque storybook, Carmel boasts boutique hotels and bed & breakfasts, artistic history, colorful and creative shops, and natural beauty.
 Sitting perched on hilly streets, the scenic ocean view truly takes your breath (and worries) away.

 The next morning, Ron strolled a short walk downstairs to enjoy French roast coffee and complimentary continental breakfast provided for all guests.
-Later, we met owner, Carrie Theis, in the lobby as she helped us plan our day’s activities and review downtown dining options to suit our vegan desires.
+Later, we met the owner, Carrie Theis, in the lobby as she helped us plan our day’s activities and review downtown dining options to suit our vegan desires.
 Turns out, Carrie is a third-generation owner which was founded by her grandmother.
-Family tradition, Hofsas hospitality and Carmel charm is what you’ll find when you stay here.
+Family tradition, Hofsas hospitality, and Carmel charm are what you’ll find when you stay here.
 Just a few blocks from the beach and a stone’s throw from Highway 1 and 17-Mile Drive, book your trip now and tell Carrie we sent you!

 The Hyatt Carmel Highlands